phil-scott-78/thirty25-11ty/src/posts/how-i-fixed-roslyn.md

 changing things related to how things were being compared for that object.
 I wasn't sure what behavior was really expected.
 But a few days later I noticed a new issue pop up sparked by my PR [new issue](https://github.com/dotnet/roslyn/issues/14774) around this.
-Looks like as I suspected my fix is just a bandaid, and the caching is in fact the true bug.
+Looks like as I suspected my fix is just a bandage, and the caching is in fact the true bug.
 I fully expect this issue's fix will cause my little addition to the compiler to go away, but that's ok.
 Hopefully my test will remain to verify the behavior, and even if my tiny bit of code isn't running in the compiler I'm still pretty happy to be able to contribute to something like Roslyn.